Army Transport Service: Spanish–American War

-After the Civil War, the ATS disappeared after the signing of peace at Appomattox, but was reestablished during the Spanish–American War when the Army's difficulty in transporting its forces to Cuba was exposed in the Spanish–American War with formal establishment in the fall of 1898 to operate under the Quartermaster Corps of the Army.
-Forces were recruited, not from the Navy, but from the Merchant Marine.
+After the Civil War, the ATS disappeared after the signing of peace at Appomattox, but was reestablished in the fall of 1898 when the Army's difficulty in transporting its forces to Cuba and Puerto Rico during the Spanish–American War was exposed.
+Ocean-going shipping was recruited from the Merchant Marine.

-The USAT Sherman, was bought by United States Government in 1898 and converted to United States Army transport for use in Spanish-American War, and later employed as troop transport to Philippines.
+American political leaders preferred to acquire American ships to support the war effort, rather than enrich foreigners and rely on foreign crews.
+There were also legal constraints on using neutral-flagged vessels in American military operations.
+Through some quirks in the Congressional funding of the war, the US Navy was able to charter transport ships prior to the declaration of war and tied-up the best of the American merchant fleet for its use.
+When the Army was able to begin acquiring ships after the declaration of war, fewer domestic options remained.
+To gain significant shipping quickly, the Atlantic Transport Line was approached.
+While it was British-flagged, it was American owned, making it a more attractive option.

+Army Colonel Frank J. Hecker approached the Atlantic Transport Line to charter its fleet, and was refused.
+He then offered to buy the vessels he sought and a deal was struck, subject to the approval of the Secretary of War Russel Alger.
+The Atlantic Transport Line sold Manitoba, Massachusetts, Mohawk, Mobile, Michigan, Mississippi, and Minnewaska.
+These ships were placed under the Quartermaster's Department of the United States Army.
+Manitoba became USAT Logan, Massachusetts became USAT Sheridan, Mohawk became USAT Grant, Mobile became USAT Sherman, Mississippi became USAT Buford, and Minnewaska became USAT Thomas.
+These and other ships acquired during the Spanish-American War were the core of the Army Transport Service's ocean-going fleet until World War I.

 ATS operated the Army's large ships but did not operate smaller vessels of the harbor boat service (tugs, launches, small and short range supply boats), the mine planters of the Coast Artillery Corps or any vessels of the Corps of Engineers.

 World War I

 During World War I, ATS operated Army transport ships for both troop transport and cargo service between United States ports and overseas posts.
 The USAT McClellan was a United States Army transport ship that saw service during the Spanish–American War and World War I. Except during World War I, when the Army's large transports were turned over to the Naval Overseas Transportation Service (NOTS), ATS operated the sometimes sizable fleet of Army transports.

 Special regulations for the Army Transport Service were documented by the United States War Office in 1918.
 They included topics like: general duties of officers, flags and general provisions for movements by sea.